 Amazon employees speak out and risk their jobs

 The timing of the Bezos Earth Fund pledge is also interesting, as it comes less than a month after hundreds of Amazon employees protested Amazon’s failure to address climate change.

 Though Amazon has pledged to reduce its carbon emissions over the next 20 years, it was reported that the company threatened to fire employees who spoke to the press about Amazon’s climate policies.

 Despite the threat, nearly 350 tech employees used the #AMZNSpeakOut hashtag to express their critical views online.

 The digital protest took place on January 27, with the Twitter account “Amazon Employees For Climate Justice” organizing the action.
-The account’s description states that it is “a group of Amazon employees who believe it’s our responsibility to ensure our business models don’t contribute to the .”
+The account’s description states that it is “a group of Amazon employees who believe it’s our responsibility to ensure our business models don’t contribute to the climate crisis.”

 The group also published a collection of quotes on Medium that were signed or co-signed by 397 Amazon employees.
 The employees stated that they hoped Amazon would do more to fight climate change, but they also expressed dismay at Amazon’s efforts to stifle discourse around the issue.